zcash/zips/draft-nuttycom-funding-allocation.rst

 '''''''''''''''''''''''''''''''''''''''''''''''''

 To support the motivations outlined, the following guidance is proposed for Alternative 1.
 Future ZIP(s) will define the disbursement mechanism.
-These are suggestions to achieve the outlined motivations that should be considered in those future ZIP(s):
+These are suggestions to achieve the outlined motivations and should be considered in those future ZIP(s).
+It is important to note that these are ideas and guidance, not hard, enforceable requirements:

 1. **Cap on Grants**: Grants should be capped to promote more granular accountability and incremental goal-setting.
 This approach ensures that